scc-digitalhub/sdk-docs/docs/reference/objects/dataitem/crud.md

 ### Log

-This function create a new entity into the backend and also upload a local file into a dataitem store (eg. *S3*).
+This function creates a new entity in the backend and also uploads a local file into a dataitem store (eg. *S3*).

-::: digitalhub.entities.dataitem.crud
+::: digitalhub.entities
     options:
         heading_level: 6
         show_signature: false